Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting

-We apply this to CFI graphs: \begin{thm} If \IFPCWSCI{} canonizes a class of colored base graphs~$\GraphClass$ of minimal degree $3$ (closed under individualization), then \IFPCWSCI{} canonizes the class of CFI graphs $\CFI{\GraphClass}$ over~$\GraphClass$. \end{thm} The conclusion is that for $\IFPCWSCI$ a class of CFI graphs is not more difficult than the corresponding class of base graphs, which is different in many other logics~\cite{CaiFI1992,GradelPakusa19, Lichter21, DawarGraedelLichter22}.
+We apply this to CFI graphs: \begin{thm} If \IFPCWSCI{} canonizes a class of colored base graphs~$\GraphClass$ (closed under individualization), then \IFPCWSCI{} canonizes the class of CFI graphs $\CFI{\GraphClass}$ over~$\GraphClass$. \end{thm} The conclusion is that for $\IFPCWSCI$ a class of CFI graphs is not more difficult than the corresponding class of base graphs, which is different from the case for many other logics~\cite{CaiFI1992,GradelPakusa19, Lichter2023, DawarGraedelLichter22}.
 However, to canonize the CFI graphs in our proof, the nesting depth of WSC-fixed-point operators and interpretation operators increases.
 We show that this increase is unavoidable. \begin{thm} There is a class of base graphs $\GraphClass$ such that \begin{enumerate} \item $\WSCIof{\IFPC{}}$ defines a canonization for~$\GraphClass$, \item $\WSCIof{\IFPC{}}$ does not define the CFI query for~$\CFI{\GraphClass}$, and \item $\WSCIof{\WSCIof{\IFPC{}}}$ defines a canonization for $\CFI{\GraphClass}$. \end{enumerate} \end{thm} Here $\WSCIof{L}$ is the fragment of $\IFPCWSCI$ using \IFPC{}-formula-formation-rules to compose $L$-formulas and an additional interpretation operator nested inside a WSC-fixed-point operator.
 Theorem~\ref{thm:cfi-wsci-wsci} can be seen as a first step towards an operator nesting hierarchy for $\IFPCWSCI$.